SUNDERLAND AND TYNE LUSTRE POTTERY

 May Peace and Plenty – Staffordshire reproductions

-On the Adams' version, the ship is flying an American flag.
+On this Adams' version, the ship is flying an American flag.
 My best guess is that these items were made between 1914 and 1930.
 See more examples here.

 Gray's Pottery